-- 5.6.2 A complaint is timely if it is filed within 365 calendar days of the last alleged discriminatory act.
+5.6.2 A complaint is timely if it is filed within 365 calendar days of the last alleged discriminatory act.
 A complaint that is not timely or that fails to state a claim of discrimination may be dismissed by the EO/AA Director after an initial review.
-At the Director's discretion and for good cause, a complaint that is not timely may not be accepted. - 5.6.3 If the EO/AA Director or designee determines that there is no reasonable cause to believe that this policy was violated and/or that an investigation is not necessary, he or she shall issue a written notice of dismissal to the complainant. - 5.6.4 If the EO/AA Director or designee determines that there is reasonable cause to believe that this policy was violated and/or that an investigation is necessary, and if informal resolution of the matter is not warranted or is unsuccessful, he or she shall report the complaint to the following person (unless a conflict of interest exists, in which case the complaint shall be reported to the supervisor of the person listed below):
+At the Director's discretion and for good cause, a complaint that is not timely may not be accepted.

+5.6.3 If the EO/AA Director or designee determines that there is no reasonable cause to believe that this policy was violated and/or that an investigation is not necessary, they shall issue a written notice of dismissal to the complainant.
+Such dismissals are final and not appealable internally within UVU.